2. Git Basics

 3.5 Git Branching - Remote Branches

-Remote branches are references (pointers) to the state of branches in your remote repositories.
-They’re local branches that you can’t move; they’re moved automatically for you whenever you do any network communication.
-Remote branches act as bookmarks to remind you where the branches on your remote repositories were the last time you connected to them.
+Remote-tracking branches are references to the state of remote branches.
+They’re local references that you can’t move; Git moves them for you whenever you do any network communication, to make sure they accurately represent the state of the remote repository.
+Think of them as bookmarks, to remind you where the branches in your remote repositories were the last time you connected to them.

 For instance, if you wanted to see what the